sudar/arduino-sketches/README.md

 - PushButtonControl - Basic push button
 - PushButtonControl2 - Push button with sticky state

+## Serial

+- SerialPrint - Show how to use SerialPrint
+- SerialWrite - Show how to use SerialWrite

 ### Components/Sensors Specific
 - SevenSegment - Shows how to use a seven segment display
 - USBMouse - Sketches which shows how to interact with a USB Mouse